ajacocks/SecurityDemos/2020Labs/RHELSecurity/ansible/bastion/README.md

     targetHost 	bastion.3724.sandbox744.opentlc.com
     uuid 	3c09f0bb-9797-4b18-b440-2e03d353792c```

-2. Edit the file **inventory** in this directory, and fill in the above values, like this:
+2. Edit the file **inventory** in this directory, and fill in the above values, like this.
+Make sure that you put a password in, where it says {{ password }}:

     ```[bastion]
     # put the name of the bastion host (targetHost), here